Capillary/ecom-api-document/source/includes/_order.md

 }
 ```

-Process Pending Transactions, i.e., if an order is placed (other than COD ), just an order instance is created and will be in `Pending` state by default.
-You need to process the order by validating the payment details against the transaction.
+Processes pending transactions.
+When an order other than COD is placed, just an order instance is created and will be in `Pending` status by default.
+An order is processed only when the payment details are validated against the transaction.
+This is not applicable for COD orders.

 ### Resource Information